NYIT-CNS/nyit-cns.github.io/pages/positions.md

 permalink: /positions/
 ---

-## Fully funded Ph.D. position available for Fall 2024!
+## Fully funded Ph.D. position available for Spring/Fall 2024!

 Fully funded Ph.D. position available for Spring/Fall 2024 at New York Institute of Technology (NYIT) New York City Campus in ASIC/FPGA Design of ML/DL Accelerators!